MyLifeIsSakura/LAN-Worm-Templates/README.md

 Those don't require confirmation, they arnt vampires, they don't require you To open the door, they pick the lock.

-But u are a dumbass and don't wanna put in the worm for a LAN worm?
+But u are a dumbass and don't wanna put in the work for a LAN worm?
 Well don't worry!
 Cuz I gotcha!
 There are 3 templates in 3 languages,
 Assembly, BatchFile and Visual Basic.